Wondering what to serve with chili? You’ve come to the right place! Chili is a hearty meal that will warm you up on cold, winter nights.

-To make, start by preheating your oven to 450 degrees Fahrenheit.
+To make them, start by preheating your oven to 450 degrees Fahrenheit.
 Line two baking sheets with aluminum foil.

 Coat the fries in olive oil.
-Season with sea salt and pepper to taste.
+Season them with sea salt and pepper to taste.

 Just open a bag of your favorite tortilla chips and you’re all set.
-Serve with creamy guacamole, salsa, or melted cheese.
+Serve them with creamy guacamole, salsa, or melted cheese.

-I love a good sandwich with my chili and grilled cheese is the perfect match.
+I love a good sandwich with my chili, and grilled cheese is the perfect match.

 With this combo, I’m happy to relive my childhood a hundred times over.

 Add a refreshing side to your meal with creamy coleslaw.

 Plus, coleslaw is super simple to put together.
 You can even use a bag of pre-shredded veggies.
 Yes.
 I’m guilty 🙂

 But when you’re busy, anything that helps me get dinner on the table quickly is a win.

 Another great use for chili is as a topping for rice.